Students win grants to assist Stillwater nonprofits

 Tuesday, January 16, 2007

-OSU students Fatima Pina and Andrew Hawkins are helping Stillwater non-profit organizations expand their services for seniors and the needy.
+Oklahoma State University students Fatima Pina and Andrew Hawkins are helping Stillwater nonprofit organizations expand their services for seniors and people in need.

 Oklahoma Campus Compact announced on Dec.
 20 that Pina and Hawkins each received $1,000 Carter Foundation grants for proposals that will benefit the Stillwater Senior Center and the Mission of Hope.

-“I provide classes at the senior center free of charge and I am not sure if I will be able to continue to provide these classes after I graduate,” said Pina, a nutritional sciences senior.
-“I applied for this grant to provide the needed funds to pay for students who are willing to provide the educational services for a small fee.”
+“I provide classes at the senior center free of charge, and I am not sure if I will be able to continue providing these classes after I graduate,” said Pina, a nutrition science senior.
+“I applied for this grant to provide the needed funds to pay for students willing to provide the educational services for a small fee.”

-Pina’s proposal called for an increase in the nutritional and personal health support for Stillwater Senior Center clients.
-Hawkins was selected for a proposal that focuses on financial literacy with the homeless population.
+Pina’s proposal called for increasing nutritional and personal health support for Stillwater Senior Center clients.
+Hawkins was selected for a proposal focusing on financial literacy among the homeless.

 A committee chosen by the Oklahoma State Regents for Higher Education reviewed student applicants from 32 state and private higher learning institutions that are a part of the Oklahoma Campus Compact, an organization promoting civic engagement among college students.